jharwell/sierra/README.rst

 The basic requirements are:

-- Recent OSX (tested with 13+) or Linux (tested with ubuntu 22.04+).
+- Recent OSX (tested with 13+) or Linux (tested with ubuntu 20.04+).
 Windows is not currently supported; if windows support would be helpful for your intended usage, please get in touch.
-SIERRA is written in pure python and can definitely be made to work on windows
+SIERRA is written in pure python and can definitely be made to work on windows.

 - python >= 3.9.